-Tabletop exercise on using the Safe Schools Declaration and Guidelines: materials and reflections
+Tabletop exercise on using the Safe Schools Declaration and Guidelines

 For the Third International Conference on Safe Schools in Palma, Spain in May 2019, Article 36 developed a tabletop exercise for participants to discuss different scenarios featuring threats and attacks against education in armed conflict, and the military use of schools.